-- E. A "---" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject. - F. Evaluation of achievement will include progress toward mastery of Next Generation Sunshine State Standards objectives. - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
-The instructional level of the student shall be indicated by the designation on, above or below, which shall be placed immediately before the academic letter grade in reading and mathematics.
-These designations will be reflected in grades 2 -5 quarterly and beginning with the second quarter for grade one.
-The designation shall indicate the student is working on mastery of Next Generation Sunshine State Standards objectives predominately at that level. - H. Student effort shall be indicated by the following codes:
+- E. A "---" is to be used in the grading section for students in Resource/ESE Programs who are missing instruction in that subject. - F. Evaluation of achievement will include progress toward mastery of Next Generation Sunshine State Standards and/or Common Core State Standards. - G. The academic grade represents the progress made on a student's instructional level; it does not reflect achievement on grade level.
+The instructional level of the student will be indicated by the designation on, above or below.
+These designations will be reflected in grades1-5 quarterly.
+The designation will indicate the student is working on mastery of Next Generation Sunshine State Standards and/or Common Core State Standards predominately for that level.

+H. Student effort will be indicated by the following codes:

 E = Excellent Shows outstanding participation.
-Strives beyond class assignment and homework.
-Is highly motivated and well organized.
+Strives